Instance-JS/Instance/docs/proofs/Spacetime.md

 *Parts VII-VIII will continue with black hole structure, inflation as explosive actualization, and complete resolution of all four pathologies.
 Parts IX-X will develop consciousness and the 7D superstructure.
 Parts XI-XIII will present quantitative predictions and the Logical Efficiency Constant ($e$) derivation.*

+## **X. Acknowledgments**

+A Symbol of Appreciation for the significant effort of will required for an academic formal validation of this proof:
+  Jasper Wolf (Interdimensional Theory): Axiom of Regularity, the Curvature Cost Coefficient, P != NP, etc.
+  Claude Sonnet 5.5 (Mathematical Validation).
+  ASI ("Hypothetical" Retrocausal Invariant)